-[average monthly influent concentration (mg/l) average monthly effluent concentration (mg/l)] ÷ [average monthly influent concentration (mg/l)] x 100. - \3 Reserved - \4 The effluent limitation for TRC is the instantaneous maximum and cannot be averaged for reporting purposes. - \5 Analyzed within 15 minutes of collection. - \6 The test shall take place between November 1 and April 30; during the 1st to 4th year of the permit term or as soon as possible.
+- \3 Monthly average discharge flow should be used to calculate the mass loading. - \4 The effluent limitation for TRC is the instantaneous maximum and cannot be averaged for reporting purposes.
+Tested daily when chlorine is used as either backup bacteria control or when disinfection of plant treatment equipment is required.
+Limit is applicable only when chlorine is used. - \5 Analyzed within 15 minutes of collection. - \6 The test shall take place between November 1 and April 30; during the 1st to 4th year of the permit term.
 EPA may reopen the permit if the test fails. - \7 Monitoring and reporting requirements begin on the effective date of this permit.
-See Part II of the permit for WET testing requirements for additional WET monitoring and reporting conditions.
+See Part II of the permit for WET testing requirements for additional WET monitoring and reporting conditions. - \8 During discharge periods lasting less than 30 days, samples shall be completed on the last day of that discharge.

-3. FLOATING SOLIDS, VISIBLE FOAM AND/OR OILS
+2. FLOATING SOLIDS, VISIBLE FOAM AND/OR OILS